dropbox/trapperkeeper/README.md

 traps.

 One example might be a humidity alert.
 If you cross over the humity threshold and it clears immediately you might not want to be paged at 3am.
-But if a continues to send a trap every 5 minutes while it's over that threshold the combination of (hostname, oid, severity) will remain in an active state as long as that trap's expiration duration is longer than 5 minutes.
+But if it continues to send a trap every 5 minutes while it's over that threshold the combination of (hostname, oid, severity) will remain in an active state as long as that trap's expiration duration is longer than 5 minutes.
 This allows